Highberg supports the municipality of Rotterdam in the responsible use of algorithms and AI systems

 Algorithms are employed in processes to make these processes more efficient, better, or more effective.
 These AI systems can be in deployment for many years, as well as new initiatives to automate certain steps in a process.
 AI system can be deployed in the entire organization.

 Throughout this project, significant attention has been given to structurally align with various teams both to detect existing algorithms and to identify new initiatives.
-Through this alignments, a large-scale inventory with more than 100 interviews revealed in which processes the municipality of Rotterdam currently uses or plans to use AI systems.
+Through these alignments, a large-scale inventory with more than 100 interviews revealed in which processes the municipality of Rotterdam currently uses or plans to use AI systems.

 Additionally, the experts from Highberg have facilitated the municipality as much as possible by incorporating and/or publishing existing applications in both Rotterdam’s and the national algorithm registry.